 James Hammond’s research centers on the social and intellectual histories of writing assessment, and on educational measurement history and theory; his interests and influences include critical theory, education reform rhetoric, critical race theory, critical historiography…Read more

 Lizzie Hutton’s work focuses on the way reading is conceptualized in and for the college writing classroom, especially as relates to the reading of literature.
 She is interested in the reading-writing connection, the various ways that different reading approaches are tied to critical thinking…Read more

-Ben Keating’s research interests include antiracist pedagogy, critical race and whiteness theory, discourse analysis, and collaborative learning in the college writing classroom.
-Originally from Boston, MA, he holds a BA in English from Kenyon College and an MFA in creative writing (poetry) from UC Irvine…Read more
+Ben Keating is a doctoral candidate in JPEE.
+His research interests include antiracist pedagogy, critical race and whiteness theory, discourse analysis, and collaborative learning in the college writing classroom…Read more

-Naitnaphit Limlamai is a doctoral student in JPEE.
-As a result of 13 years of teaching high school English in public and private schools in Florida, Georgia, and New York, her research interests include a focus on curriculum and instruction, specifically social justice education for the urban and suburban elite and helping to ensure students from all income brackets receive a high quality education…Read more
+Naitnaphit Limlamai is a second-year doctoral student in JPEE.
+Her research interests include a focus on curriculum and instruction, writing pedagogy, and social justice as a result of 13 years of teaching high school English in public and private schools in Florida, Georgia, and New York…Read more

 Molly Parsonsis a doctoral candidate in JPEE.
 Originally from Minnesota, she earned her BA in English from Carleton College, where she also worked as a writing center consultant for three years.
 After that, she trained with Teach for America and taught middle and high school English in Las Vegas while earning her M.Ed, …Read more